 A few years ago I made a set of printable art badges that we had so much fun turning into wearable awards for achievement in art.
 This year, with so many kids learning at home, I revisited the original idea, making a few changes to turn our old set of badges into everything you need to create your own easy, printable mixed media art challenge!

-Version 2 of our art challenge printable set includes stickers for nine different art mediums and includes sticker templates you can fill in with a supply of your choice!
-All of our art supply challenge stickers been formatted as circles you can easily cut out with a 2.5-inch round punch, OR can print right onto an Avery label sticker sheet – it couldn’t possibly get simpler than that!
+Our updated art challenge printable set includes stickers for nine different art mediums and templates you can fill in with a supply of your choice!
+All of our art supply challenge stickers are formatted as circles you can easily cut out with a 2.5-inch round punch, OR can print right onto an Avery label sticker sheet – it couldn’t possibly get simpler than that!

 - Paper or cardboard